 - You won’t need to run out to replace items (ending up with duplicates), because you can’t find it when you need it.

-- You’ll start to buy quality items that you need, that you value, and that will last.
+- You’ll start to buy quality items that you need, things that you value, and that will last.

 - Contentment sets in and “keeping up with the Jones'” isn’t appealing.

-Also, with the time that is freed up no longer dealing with “stuff,” along with the increase in self-awareness and self-confidence, many end up finding ways to use their skills and interests to add to the bottom line.
+Also, with the time that is freed up no longer dealing with “stuff,” along with the increase in self-awareness and self-confidence, many people end up finding ways to use their skills and interests to add to the bottom line.

 All of this creates room in the budget.
 Room to pay off debt, to save up for big purchases that matter, and to put towards retirement, and ultimately a brighter financial future.